demisto/content-docs/content-repo/extra-docs/articles/integrations-and-incident-health-check.md

 For example, if the job/playbook runs once a day, the dashboard data will be updated once a day (at the same time the playbook is running).

 ## How to Use the Pack
 In order to use this pack, you need to configure several integrations and to schedule the main playbook as a recurring job.
-Although you can run the parent playbook as an incident, the most common way to execute it is as a scheduled job.
+Although you can run the parent playbook as an incident with the **'Integrations and Incidents Health Check' incident type**, the most common way to execute it is as a scheduled job.

 There are several prerequisite requirements that you need to handle before you can start with this pack.